For quite a while there seemed to be a very good chance that Peter Pettigrew might turn out to be one of the most dangerous characters in canon.

 Peter already knew of the Weasleys.
 He had been a member of the Order since finishing at Hogwarts, and had been spying for Voldemort within the ranks of Dumbledore’s supporters for at least the previous year.
 The Weasleys were not involved with the Order themselves, but the late Order members Gideon and Fabian Prewett were Molly’s brothers, after all.

 For that matter; back in VoldWar I the Ministry and the Order of the Phoenix were allies.
 Even though Arthur and Molly were not members of the Order themselves, she and her husband were completely in sympathy.
 And Arthur was already a Ministry employee.
 He may have been a trusted source of Ministry information, or a go-between.
-Peter may even have been in a position to have known him personally.

 For that matter, given that the Ministry of Magic appears to be the largest single employer of trained wizards in Britain, we cannot overlook the probability that Pettigrew was also employed there.
 While wearing his “Order hat”, Peter may even have dealt with Arthur directly.
 It is reasonable to suppose that he knew the family, and knew where the Burrow was.